MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/overview-channel-integration-framework.md

 **Support for Screen pop:**

-You can configure screen pop pages to display the customer information that can aid the agents to start the conversation efficiently and effectively.
+You can configure screen pops to display the customer information that can aid the agents to start the conversation efficiently and effectively.

 **Customize agent experience:**